 Hezekiah's men also stripped the gold from the doors of the temple and the gold that he himself had put on the doorposts, and he sent all that gold to the king of Assyria.
-But the king of Assyria sent a large army with some of his important officials from the city of Lachish to persuade In the third year they captured the city.
-King Hezekiah to surrender.
-When they arrived at Jerusalem, they stood alongside the aqueduct in which water flows from the upper pool into Jerusalem, near the The king of Assyria com- road to the field where the women wash manded that the people of Israel be taken clothes.
-They sent a message request-Some of them were taken ing King Hezekiah to come to them, but the king sent three of his officials to talk to them.
+But the king of Assyria sent a large army with some of his important officials from the city of Lachish to persuade arrived at Jerusalem, they stood alongside the aqueduct in which water flows from the upper pool into Jerusalem, near the The king of Assyria com- road to the field where the women wash Some of them were taken ing King Hezekiah to come to them, but the king sent three of his officials to talk to them.
 He sent Hilkiah's son Eliakim, who supervised the palace, Shebna, the official secretary, and Asaph's son Joah, who communicated the king's messages to the people.